 For a complete list of my publications and presentations, see my CV.

-How can theoretical linguistics inform classroom-based language instruction of Russian cases and word order?
 This project was generously funded by the Center for Advanced Language Proficiency Education and Research (CALPER) at the Penn State University.

 Article: (2024) Olesya Kisselev and Angelina Rubina.
 Mastering Russian case: Learning challenges, current textbook approaches, and new perspectives.
 Read it here.

-How do second language and heritage speakers of Russian acquire Russian orthography and phonology?
-Exploring this research question, I am collaborating with colleagues from the University of Montana, Brandeis University, and the University of South Carolina.
+Exploring this research question, I am collaborating with colleagues from the University of Alabama, Brandeis University, and the University of South Carolina.

 What is the structure of the nominal phrase in Russian?
 How does English-Russian feature reassembly affect second language acquisition?